 - Educate you on the use of prescriptions and over-the-counter medications

 - Educate and advise physicians, nurses, and other health professionals on medication therapy decisions

-The pharmacy can fill prescriptions from the Health Center or CAPS providers as well as from providers not associated with Tulane; this includes both local and out-of-town practitioners.
+The pharmacy can fill prescriptions from the Health Center or Counseling Center providers as well as from providers not associated with Tulane; this includes both local and out-of-town practitioners.
 Students also have the option to choose an off-campus pharmacy to fill any prescriptions written by Campus Health providers.

 Please note: All prescriptions must be picked up within seven days of being filled.
 After the seven days, the prescription will be placed on hold and can be filled if requested.

-Text Alerts: Talk to the pharmacist to sign up for text alerts that will let you know when your prescription is ready for pick-up.
+Text Alerts: Talk to the pharmacy staff to sign up for text alerts that will let you know when your prescription is ready for pick-up.

 If you have a prescription filled by the Tulane Campus Health Pharmacy, you can submit your refill request in person, by phone (during office hours), or online 24/7:

 If you are out of refills on a prescription from a Tulane University Campus Health provider, please contact your prescribing provider without delay.
 To initiate the refill request to your provider, you may reply to a secure message from your provider via the Patient Portal or call the appropriate clinic.